SUP, ‘Tooners? The 6 Best SUP Racks for Your Pontoon, Reviewed

 Stand up paddle boarding has become a very popular sport.
 And who doesn't love a good paddle sport?

 Not only is it excellent for strengthening your balancing skills but it can be a very peaceful and tranquil way of treading water.
-And there are many reasons you might want to bring along your paddle board for a boat trip or excursion with friends.
+There are many reasons you might want to bring along your paddle board for a boat trip or excursion with friends.

 Option #1: SurfStow SUP Rax Paddle Board Mount

-Our favorite comes first.
+Check price on Amazon - Our favorite comes first.
 SurfStow makes a variety of racks for powerboats and cruisers.
-But they also make these specific carriers for ⅞-inch to 1 ¼-inch square railings.

 Designed to carry boards of any shape or size, the racks securely hold whatever SUP you own in place with shock cords.
 If you need to carry two boards along, the Surfstow SUPRAX series also makes a dual board add-on (check price on Amazon).